Text2GraphQuery-Bench: A Text to Graph Query Benchmark: Benchmark Construction

+{\textbf{Data Conversion and Generation.}} After schemas are finalized, existing datasets are converted through a deterministic pipeline that normalizes formats and generates import configurations for target graph engines.
+For industrial-domain schemas without pre-existing instances, we use code-mediated synthesis: the LLM generates executable Python programs conditioned on the \texttt{SchemaGraph} and distribution settings, constructing graph data with controlled scale, referential integrity, and realistic distributions.

-With the databases ready, we generate the executable GQL queries.
-To construct a dataset that possesses both the logical depth of mature relational datasets and the structural complexity of native graph scenarios, we design a hybrid query construction pipline, as illustrated in \autoref{fig:query_trans}.
-This pipeline operates through two parallel pathways: a multi-stage translator that migrates existing SQL/Cypher logic, and an iterative evolutionary synthesizer that creates new graph queries.
-We preserve original question annotations during this pipeline.
+{\textbf{Query Translation and Generation.}} We construct executable graph queries through a hybrid pathway, as illustrated in \autoref{fig:query_trans}: a multi-stage translator that migrates existing SQL/Cypher logic, and an iterative evolutionary synthesizer that creates new graph queries.

-\begin{itemize}[leftmargin=*] \item \textbf{Query Translation for Existing Datasets.} For existing graph datasets like FinBench and Neo4j's Text2Cypher dataset, most of them use Cypher as their query language.
-In order to support more graph query languages, we design a \texttt{Graph-IR} to represent the basic semantic structure of property graph query languages.
-We first parse Cypher query's AST into Graph-IR, and then translate the Graph-IR into other GQLs.
-Existing Text-to-SQL benchmarks such as BIRD contain rich domain logic—such as analytical filtering and complex aggregations—that is valuable for Text-to-GQL evaluation if SQL queries can be translated into GQL queries.
-To address this, we leverage Cypher as an intermediate query language by utilizing robust open-source tools \cite{neo4j-s2cypher} to first convert relational SQL queries into Cypher.
-This step handles the semantic mapping of relational operations, such as converting \texttt{JOIN ON} clauses into graph edge traversals (e.g., \texttt{-[:REL]->}).
-Once translated to Cypher, we use Graph-IR to translate Cypher into other GQLs.
+\begin{itemize}[leftmargin=*] \item \textbf{Query Translation for Existing Datasets.} For existing graph datasets (e.g., FinBench, Text2Cypher) that use Cypher, we design a \texttt{Graph-IR} to represent the basic semantic structure of property graph query languages: we parse Cypher AST into Graph-IR, then translate Graph-IR into GQL and SQL/PGQ.
+For SQL queries from Text-to-SQL benchmarks (e.g., BIRD), we first convert them into Cypher via open-source tools~\cite{neo4j-s2cypher}—mapping relational operations such as \texttt{JOIN ON} into graph edge traversals—then apply the same Graph-IR pipeline to produce GQL and SQL/PGQ.